EllaBrands/stanDev/Developer-Process.md

     > git merge --no-ff develop
     > git push

 Fifth, create the pull request through GitHub.
-Instructions for doing this are in the next section.
+This involves

+* opening <https://github.com/stan-dev/stan> and refreshing the page,

+* selecting the feature branch you are working on from the drop-down list, which can be found below the "Clone in ..." row,

+* clicking the "Pull Request" button that pops up underneath feature branch drop-down list,

+* filling in the form, and

+* pressing the "Send pull request" button.

 Sixth, relax.
 At this point, you are waiting for